jianwen-android/notes-sst-/Computing+/Chapter 3/Psuedocode.md

 ### For loops

 ```
-FOR variable to condition //count 1 to 5, can be used without prior declaration
+FOR count 1 to n
     action
 NEXT variable //to increment count
 ```